rysecx/tools-and-stuff/CS-README.md

 rmsf.py -- after deleting a file it is often possible to restore the file.
 To avoid restoring sensitive data rmsf.py
            encrypts a selected file with an one-time-key and deletes it.
 In case of a restoring the data will be encrypted.

+ultron  -- ultron is a collection of different tools including cyber-security-tools